Acocks Green Lease Extension - Free Consultation

 • The loan to value does not exceed 90% for purchases, 90% like for like re-mortgages, 80% for re-mortgages with any element of capital raising and 80% for existing Barclays mortgage borrowers applying for additional borrowing;

-Halifax Minimum 70 years from the date of the mortgage.
+Leeds Building Society 85 years remaining from the start of the mortgage.

-Dylan, Acocks Green, Birmingham
+Ellen, Acocks Green, Birmingham,

 Acocks Green case: